MatthewCYLau/java-spring-skills-tracker/README.md

 # Java Spring Skills Tracker

-A reference project to deploy a Java Spring app onto AWS Elastic Beanstalk
+A reference project to deploy a containerised Java Spring app onto [GCP Cloud Run](https://cloud.google.com/run)

-An app to track users, their skillz and achievements
+An app to track users, their skills and achievements

 ## Run/Build Locally